-Active vs Passive Investing Understanding the Differences
+Active vs Passive Fund Investing

 Warren Buffett once said of Jack Bogle, the founder of The Vanguard Group and inventor of index investing, ‘If a statue is ever erected to honor the person who has done the most for American investors, the hands-down choice should be Jack Bogle.’
 Sadly, Jack Bogle passed away in January of 2019.